liubas3171/Hometasks/README.md

 ## Project name: Hometasks
+## Description:
-## Description: cycle of hometasks from basics of programming, which issue is to collect and analyse data about tweets
+Cycle of hometasks from basics of programming, which issue is to collect and analyse data about tweets
 ## Table of Contents:
 ## Installation:
 ## Usage: